Joe-noh/cb_microblog/README.md

 ## Caution

-This application uses MD5 to encrypt passwords easily.
+This application uses MD5 to encrypt passwords.
 But this is dangerous.
 Please do NOT imitate this in production env.
 I recommend bcrypt or scrypt.